Lora-net/SWDR007/README.md

       swdr007\sidewalk_x.x.x\component\sources\projects\sid\sal\silabs\sid_pal\serial_bus\sid_pal_serial_bus_spi.c
       ```

-   2. As we use LR1110 instead of SX1262, we need to check the files for SX1262 as follow if they have been excluded from building in your Simplicity Studio.
-If not, you can do as this: **Select the example -> Right-click -> Resource Configurations -> Exclude from Build...** .
+   2. As we use LR1110 instead of SX1262 in the Hello Neighbor demo, we need to check the files, which are applied by SX1262, as follows, have been excluded from building in your Simplicity Studio.
+If not, you can set as this: **Select the folder -> Right-click -> Resource Configurations -> Exclude from Build...** .

       ```c
       sidewalk_x.x.x\component\sources\platform\sid_mcu\semtech\hal\sx126x
+      sidewalk_x.x.x\component\includes\platform\sid_mcu\semtech\hal\sx126x
       ```

 3. This project provides four examples for testing.
 You must select one and exclude the other three before building project.
 You can set in Simplicity Studio: **select the example -> right-click -> Resource Configurations -> Exclude from Build...** .